Ejo415/Ejo415.github.io/_posts/2020-11-21-but_why_is_javascript.markdown

 ---
 layout: post
 title:      "But WHY is Javascript"
-date:       2020-11-21 15:10:43 +0000
+date:       2020-11-21 10:10:44 -0500
 permalink:  but_why_is_javascript
 ---

 I'm not gonna lie, this one was rough.
 It all came together in the end but getting there was an adventure of forgetting and remembering everything ive learned so far.
 Getting the backend up was simple enough.
-But that frontend was an adventure.
+But that frontend was an... adventure.

 Probably the hardest thing for me to get working was naturally the last thing I had to do to finish the project.
 What I had to do was get a remove button to work on an object that wasnt explicitly being rendered to the front end from the back.
 The project is a pantry inventory system and my relationships were as follows.